slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 ```
 `cnt` is 32-bit counter that's controlled by startCnt/stopCnt.
 Notice how we are
 using the `r.cnt` register (instead of `v.cnt` variable) to get
 the value into the axiSlaveRegisterR() procedure.
 When the read address is `0x----_-008`, then the `cnt` will be returned.
 When the write address is `0x----_-008`, then the `AXI_RESP_DECERR_C`
-will be the write transaction responds.
+will be the write transaction response.
 Every time that we read from this register
 we will get the "current" value of the "cnt", which could be changing between
 register transactions.

 <!--- ########################################################################################### -->